 The world was broken by those who mistook intelligence for wisdom.

 The same water hangs in clouds, falls as rain, and collects in puddles.
-The peoples of Halidom disagree about which part matters most.
+The people of Halidom can't agree about which part matters most.

 Fear chains the hands; faith tells them to build.